sh0kat/AlteryxWeeklyChallengeSolutions/README.md

 # AlteryxWeeklyChallengeSolutions
 This repo contains solutions to Alteryx Weekly Challenges posted on Alteryx Community page.

+# Challenge 128:
+A group of friends are playing their favorite game.
+Not being a bunch of data analysts and understanding the importance of inputting data in an easy to work with way, they devised an incredibly inefficient way to keep score of their game!
+In the game, there is 5 rounds of play and 5 players (a,b,c,d,e - first letter of their names).
+For each lowercase letter under their initial, 1 point is awarded.
+For each uppercase letter, 1 point is subtracted from their overall score.
+As the only right and fair arbiter, they call you in to use Alteryx to figure out each players score for each round and their respective totals.
+Who won?

 # Challenge 129:
 You are hosting a lunch event and you have 5 possible locations.
 Your task is to choose the location that minimizes the overall cost (accounting for the benefit) to the company and report the cost.